DouglasNeuroInformatics/Douglas_User_Documentation/docs/getting_started/index.md

 User account creation is handled by-request via email to [contact@douglasneuroinformatics.ca](mailto:contact@douglasneuroinformatics.ca).

-Requests must be submitted by the supervising principal investigator for any accounts affiliated with a research group.
+Requests must be submitted by the **supervising principal investigator**.

 Principal investigators may also request creation of a lab group if one does not already exist.